The Wish Standards Performance Dashboard offers merchants in-depth, holistic store performance data.

 - Merchant Promotions Platform (available to Platinum, Gold, and Silver tier merchants) offers promotion tools that promote % discounted products in the Deals section of Wish.

-- ProductBoost advertising (available to all merchants and ideal for new merchants) can help increase sales of existing products, kickstart sales of new products, and encourage user engagement as boosted products move up within product rankings.
+- ProductBoost advertising (available to all merchants and ideal for new merchants) can help increase sales of existing products, kickstart sales of new products, and encourage customer engagement as boosted products move up within product rankings.

 - Note: ProductBoost offers powerful campaign product-level data insights, such as click-through and orders for conversion, that can further help assess areas of improvement.